NREL/EnergyPlus/design/FY2019/NFP-DOAS_MultiAHUs.md

 ####Calling

 SimAirLoopDOAS will be looped at the end of SolveAirLoopControllers (preferred) or SimAirLoops in the SimAirServingZones module.
 A additional convergence check will be performed to ensure each OAcontroller gets proper OA flow rates and inlet conditions after calling SimAirLoopDOAS.
-Hope no iteration is needed.
+Then, I will test if iteration is needed or not.

 ## Testing/Validation/Data Sources ##